alejandroalffer/alastria-node-t/README.md

 ## Configuration & Installation: Quick Guide for docker-compose

-In Alastria T-network there are 3 types of nodes.
+In Alastria-T network there are 3 types of nodes.

 * Validators: They are in charge of the mining and validation of the blocks using the IBFT consensus algorithm.
 * Bootnodes: They are responsible for the permission of the nodes in the network.